hajjiinnn/startup/README.md

 Q5:   Which of the following is valid JSON?   {"x":3}  Key value must always be in double quotes
       `{x:3}   {"x":3}   {'x':3}   {"x":undefined}`

-Q6:   How would you turn only the BYU text blue using CSS?  'div.header {color:blue}`
+Q6:   How would you turn only the BYU text blue using CSS?  `div.header {color:blue}`
 ```
 <div>other</div>
 <div> class="header">BYU</div>